 Grapes / Soils

-This Barbaresco wine is produced from Nebbiolo grapes harvested in the Crü Rizzi.
-The Rizzi Cru is extensive, so it is not a surprise that within it, there are substantial variations of soil, exposure and altitude.
-It’s for this that Rizzi Barbaresco is so particular, and the Rizzi hill is incontestably one of the most famous in the Langhe area.
+The Barbaresco wine is produced from Nebbiolo grapes harvest in the Crü Rizzi.
+The Rizzi Cru is extensive, so it is no surprise that within it, there are substantial variations for characteristic of the soil, exposure and altitude.
+It’s for this that our Barbaresco is so particular, and the Rizzi hill is incontestably one of the most famous in the Langhe area.

 - Location: Treiso

 - Crü: Rizzi

 - Exposure: South, South-West